metelykx/Git/README.md

-This is project for training my skills of the Git
+This is branch for training
-New branch for training